3 Ways for Movie Buffs to Snag Free Tickets to Advance Movie Screenings

 Going to the movies for free is awesome, but how much better would it be if someone were paying you to do it?

 You could earn money at movie premieres by counting audience members and noting which previews run before the main feature.

 If you’re a writer, review films for your local paper or set up a movie review blog and earn advertising revenue.
-If you’re feeling cynical, why not get paid to make fun of movies online?
 There are many ways to earn money by watching movies.
 Get creative!

 What Else Do You Need to Know?